ldsands/UsefulCodeSnippets/ProgrammingLanguages/Python/PythonInstall.md

 poetry add pandas
 # activate Poetry's virtual environment
 poetry shell
-# you can also manually activate a Poetry virtualenv more directly (first line Linux second line for Wondows)
+# you can also manually activate a Poetry virtualenv more directly (first line Linux second line for Windows)
 source {path_to_venv}/bin/activate
 {path_to_venv}\Scripts\activate.ps1
 # to deactivate just use the exit or deactivate command